What is a Nevada Asset Protection Trust?

 services as well as free

-The asset protection trust arena is new in the US and only a few states have adopted asset protection trust law.
-Nevada has long been known as a business-friendly jurisdiction with favorable corporation and LLC laws and courts that have proven to uphold the corporate veil, now it has stepped out front as the domestic jurisdiction of choice for settling an asset protection trust.
-It will be some years before case law develops, however Nevada laws are clear on the protection afforded by a properly established and settled asset protection trust.
+The asset protection trust arena is fairly new in the US and only a few states have enacted asset protection trust law.
+Experts have long known Nevada as a business-friendly jurisdiction with favorable corporation and LLC laws.
+Courts that have proven to uphold the corporate veil.
+Now, Nevada has stepped out front as the domestic jurisdiction of choice for settling an asset protection trust.
+It will be some years before case law develops.
+However Nevada laws are clear on the protection they grant to a properly established and settled asset protection trust.

 It has been said that Nevada offers the best legal framework for creating and maintaining a domestic asset protection trust.
 In 2010 Nevada asset protection trust received an A+ rating by Forbes magazine, the best in the nation and the only state to score an A+ out of 13.